 Over the years, some of the young trackers and guides, who started their careers and earned their stripes with WWI, have gone on to become the most sought after in their respective fields.
-Some have been top Snow Leopard spotters for BBC Planet Earth film crew, some are assisting some of the best birding tour companies in Asia while some are preferred guides for the most talented ambassadors of nature photography.
+Some have been top Snow Leopard spotters for BBC Planet Earth film crew, others assist the finest birding tour companies in Asia while a few are preferred guides for the most talented ambassadors of nature photography.

 Vikram Singh – Chief Explorer

 Vikram founded WWI with a vision to bring together a network of nature specialists to help promote Indian wildlife through sustainable eco-tourism practices.
-An engineer and an MBA by training, he gave up a short-lived career in the corporate world to pursue his interest in the natural world and travel.
-Having travelled extensively through the country, he has personally researched all the trips that the company promotes and continues to develop potential wildlife tour destinations.
+An engineer and an MBA by training, he gave up a short-lived, lustreless career in the corporate world to pursue his interest in the natural world and travel.
+Having travelled extensively through the country, he has personally researched all the trips that WWI promotes and continues to develop potential wildlife destinations.
 Based in New Delhi he spearheads Development and Planning at WWI, when not out leading tours.
 In 2016 on a trip to Svalbard, he developed a late interest in photography and now carries a camera along on his travels besides open eyes and binoculars.
-Some of his favourite places are the Himalayas, the Arctic and the Pantanal in Brazil.
-He may be contacted at firstname.lastname@example.org
+Some of his favourite haunts are the Himalayas and the Arctic.
+He may be contacted at email@example.com

 Abhishek Sharma – Manager Operations